Whatley receives a Green Star from Michelin.

 The Dining Room at Whatley Manor is amongst the first UK restaurants to be recognised by Michelin with their new distinction, a Green Star.

 The new award was announced at the Michelin virtual ceremony held on Monday 25th January 2021.
-The team also retained their two Michelin Stars, under Executive Chef Niall Keating.
+In February 2022 the team also retained their one Michelin Green Star, under Executive Chef Ricki Weston.

 Being awarded the Green Star is a cause for celebration for the whole Whatley team.
 It is very much a combined effort by everyone at Whatley to be committed to achieving the hotels sustainability goals.
 The teams have reviewed their supply chains to ensure food arriving on tables has had the least impact when it comes to carbon footprint, there is no single-use plastic in any of the hotel’s bedrooms.